dmbarbour/wikilon/docs/ABCRT.md

 Text is represented by a list-like structure of unicode codepoints, with a short blacklist: C0 (except LF), DEL, C1, surrogates (U+D800-U+DFFF), and the replacement character (U+FFFD).
 I'm precisely matching the constraints for text data in the AO dictionary.

 The `{&text}` annotation tries to compact valid text data one large UTF-8 array.
 If the text is not valid, this fails.
 The `{&text~}` annotation does the same but encodes the UTF-8 as a chunked list.
-In addition to our raw text, we need indices for fast slicing, indexing, length.

-A proposed representation for text is:
+A basic proposed representation for most text is:

+        (text, utf8)
+            utf8 is pointer to binary array

+Due to the variable size of characters, texts don't have array semantics.
+Computing length requires scanning and counting characters.
+Updates require shrinking or expanding the utf8 representation.
+Further, in most cases, we don't actually want array semantics.
+We'll mostly be splitting texts based on *content* (e.g. comma separated values or line terminals) not *character count*.

+But we could improve character counting performance with an index:

-        (text, utf8, index1, index2)
+        (text+index, utf8, index1, index2)

             utf8 is ptr to binary array